pathoam/solana/bench-exchange/README.md

 ## Trade swaps

-The Swapper is monitoring the accounts assigned to the exchange program and building a trade-order table.
+The Matcher is monitoring the accounts assigned to the exchange program and building a trade-order table.
 The trade order table is used to identify matching trade orders which could be fulfilled.
-When a match is found the Swapper should issue a swap request.
+When a match is found the Matcher should issue a swap request.
 Swap requests may not satisfy the entirety of either order, but the exchange will greedily fulfill it.
 Any leftover tokens in either account will keep the trade order valid for further swap requests in the future.